Stubble Quail

 Stubble Quail season arrangements

-Open season: the season opens on Saturday, 6 April and closes on Sunday, 30 June 2024.
+Open season: the season opens on the first Saturday of April and closes on the last day of June, each year.
 Hunting is permitted from 30 minutes before sunrise until 30 minutes after sunset throughout the season.

 Bag limit: maximum 20 birds per day.